Preserve – Sunday, 9th September

 We can also cover setting up social systems, like small community groups, to help preserve and share abundant harvests.

-All of the skills on this delectable menu will feed in to a Fermentation Festival at Whistlewood Common in the Autumn 2018.
-Keep your eyes peeled for details on that coming soon.
+All of the skills on this delectable menu will feed in to FERMENT – Fermentation and Real Food Gathering at Whistlewood Common on the 6th October 2018.
+Please see the entry on the shop for more details.

 Workshop coordinator bio